RaulOlmedoCheca/Hydric-DSS/README.md

   - Input: Capacity values is a number with 2 or less decimals "2.23"
   - Result: Valid case

-- Equivalence class: HDSS-FN2-EQ-37
+- Equivalence class: HDSS-FN1-EQ-37
-  - Input: No resource type found and resource type is not "aquifer"
+  - Input: No capacity found and resource type is not "aquifer"
   - Result: Error: "The input file has no data or does not match the expected format"

-- Equivalence class: HDSS-FN2-EQ-38
+- Equivalence class: HDSS-FN1-EQ-38
-  - Input: Two or more resource types found and resource type is not "aquifer"
+  - Input: Two or more capacity values found and resource type is not "aquifer"
   - Result: Error: "The input file has no data or does not match the expected format"

-- Equivalence class: HDSS-FN2-EQ-39
+- Equivalence class: HDSS-FN1-EQ-39
-  - Input: One resource basin type found and resource type is not "aquifer"
+  - Input: One capacity value found and resource type is not "aquifer"
   - Result: Valid case

-- Equivalence class: HDSS-FN2-EQ-40
+- Equivalence class: HDSS-FN1-EQ-40
-  - Input: No resource type found and resource type is "aquifer"
+  - Input: No capacity found and resource type is "aquifer"
   - Result: Valid case

-- Equivalence class: HDSS-FN2-EQ-41
+- Equivalence class: HDSS-FN1-EQ-41
-  - Input: One or more resource types found and resource type is not "aquifer"
+  - Input: One or more capacity values found and resource type is "aquifer"
   - Result: Error: "The input file has no data or does not match the expected format"

 - Equivalence class: HDSS-FN2-EQ-42